Poker Hall of Fame: Requirements

 In 2009, 23-year-old online poker professional Tom Dwan was a finalist for the Poker Hall of Fame because of public balloting.
 As a result, a new age requirement was added in 2011.
 This rule, known as the "Chip Reese Rule", established a minimum age of 40 to be inducted into the Hall of Fame.
 This new requirement eliminated some players who were regular nominees over the previous years, such as Phil Ivey and Daniel Negreanu (both of whom were eventually inducted upon reaching the age threshold).

-The award
+Award

 Admission into the Poker Hall of Fame is considered one of the greatest honors in poker.
 In his acceptance speech, T. J. Cloutier declared, "It's one of two things I've always wanted to win."
 Barbara Enright, the first woman inducted into the Hall, considers her induction to be a "lifetime achievement honor."

 Before being acquired by Harrah's Casino, R.S.
 Owens & Company was commissioned to design an award for Poker Hall of Famers.
 The award was an eight-inch-tall piece of glass with a hand of cards sandblasted at the bottom, the winner's name, and the words "Poker Hall of Fame" in a circle.
 The circle had a gold emblem bonded to the glass and had the Binion's Horseshoe Casino logo in it.
 There was a gold plated base with three gold-plated stacks of chips.